 “You’ll be wanting a wee cup of tea?”

 Alec shook his head.
-A half hour in a warm house would’ve been welcome but they had other duties and been away long enough.
-With a wave of a hand he retraced his steps across the immaculate lawn before easing through the gap in the scorched hedge marking the boundary between unscathed suburbia and the devastation beyond.
+A half hour in a warm house would’ve been welcome but they’d other duties and been away long enough.
+With a wave of a hand he retraced his steps across an immaculate lawn to the gap in the scorched hedge marking the boundary between unscathed suburbia and the devastation beyond.
 There was no close trimmed sward on the other side, no manicured garden, just a thick carpet of bricks, plaster and roof tiles through which pieces of broken furniture poked at random intervals.
-As Alec stumbled over the wreckage, a CID officer, shoes covered in white dust, gingerly picked his way towards him on a converging trajectory.
-They met in the midst of the debris and in a rendezvous shorn of ceremony the detective took the remains, carefully put them in a large bag and walked away.
+As Alec picked his way over the wreckage, a CID officer, shoes covered in white dust, gingerly made his way towards him on a converging trajectory.
+They met in the midst of the debris and in a rendezvous shorn of ceremony the detective took the remains, put them in a large bag and walked away.
 The encounter was brief, with an off-hand allusion to a court citation they all knew would never come.

-The shattered remains of a bungalow before him.
-Such was the devastation all around that there were no conventional routes back onto Sherwood Crescent.
-It was simpler to walk over the rubble and through the shell of the house, but it felt odd walking through the wrecked home and Alec picked his way through with head bowed, all the while conscious of the house they’d just visited, untouched save for a singed boundary hedge that gave the impression of having saved the old woman’s house from destruction.
+The detective gone, Alec surveyed the shattered remains of the bungalow standing before him.
+Such was the devastation there were no conventional routes back onto Sherwood Crescent and it was simpler to walk through the roofless shell of the house, though it felt odd walking through the wreckage of someone’s home.
+Alec picked his way through with head bowed, conscious of the unscathed house they’d just visited, untouched save for a singed boundary hedge.
 No less surreal than the other things he’d seen that day.

-After that it was the burnt out petrol station, houses with missing roofs, the eerie silence and the absence of people, their doors and curtains closed.
-It was nearing Christmas but there were no street decorations or twinkling lights in sitting room windows.
+After that, the burnt out petrol station, houses with missing roofs, the eerie silence, the absence of people, their doors and curtains closed against the world.
+It was Christmas but there were no street decorations or twinkling lights in sitting room windows.
 Only the vertical pyres of coal fires gave away the existence of the townspeople huddled in their homes in a state of communal melancholy where a perpetual sadness hung over everything.

-They made their way through the hallway of the bungalow, the floor submerged under several feet of bricks and plaster dust.
-Though the walls were largely intact the blast had destroyed the upper storey and the roof was gone.
-Just a few short days since the disaster the house looked like it had been abandoned for decades.
-The absence ceiling or roof was unnerving and the proximity of such destruction to the old woman’s unscathed home added to the dislocation.
-Alec stepped onto what had been the front porch and emerged onto Sherwood Crescent.
+They made their way through the hallway of the bungalow, the floor submerged under several feet of bricks and plaster dust, the silence broken by the snap and crack of broken roof tiles under Ronnie’s size ten boots.
+The walls were intact but the blast had destroyed the upper storey and the roof was gone.
+It looked like it had been abandoned for decades.
+The absence of ceiling or roof was unnerving and the proximity of such destruction to the old woman’s unscathed home added to the dislocation so it was with a feeling of relief Alec stepped onto what had been the front porch and emerged into Sherwood Crescent.

 From the centre of the road the incremental nature of the destruction was clear to see.
 The bungalow furthest away, the first in the crescent, stood unscathed, evidence that a pretty little street in a quiet market town once existed there.
 But framed against the uniform grey of a pale winter sky the remaining houses demonstrated their ever closer proximity to the cataclysm.
-A missing chimney pot here, chimney stack and ridge tiles there.
-And then chimney stack, ridge tiles and missing slates, then whole roofs until the street ended in clutch of scorched ruins like a Little Stalingrad, homes smashed, gardens obliterated, littered with bricks, shattered glass and furniture, only the ground floor walls remaining, like blackened crooked teeth.
+A chimney pot missing here, chimney stack and ridge tiles there.
+And then chimney stacks, ridge tiles and missing slates, the damage progressively worse until the street ended in clutch of scorched ruins like a Little Stalingrad, homes smashed, gardens obliterated, littered with bricks, shattered glass and furniture, only the ground floor walls remaining like blackened crooked teeth.
 Here and there, broken furniture and toys, personal papers and photograph, curtains and guttering, bedsheets and doors, clothes and books, all mashed together with mud and cement, plasterwork and grass.
 Ronnie, his raincoat bulked out with multiple layers of clothing, turned and nodded towards the crash site .

 The end of the cul-de-sac lay a few feet away.
 Except that there was no cul-de-sac left to see.
-It was indeed unbelievable that houses once stood there, that families had lived there in bucolic quiet on the edge of a small rural town, the only indication of a wider world the occasional drone from a lorry on the A74 a short distance down a grass covered slope.
-There were only blackened stumps to mark where homes once stood.
-Everything torn away in a maelstrom, picked clean by the blast.
-Just flattened earth and jagged pieces of wall.
+It was indeed unbelievable houses had once stood there, that families had lived in bucolic quiet on the edge of a small rural town, the only indication of a wider world the occasional drone from a lorry on the A74 a short distance down a mud covered slope.
+Now, only blackened stumps marked the boundaries where homes once stood.
+Everything torn away in a maelstrom, picked clean by the blast leaving flattened earth and jagged pieces of wall.
 Ronnie prodded a brick with the toe of his boot.